You are currently viewing Growing Hakone Grass

 …and a couple of years later, the arching leaves of our Japanese forest grass is a graceful winner on our patio.

-Hakone Grass Winter And Spring Maintenance
+Hakone Grass Winter Care and Spring Maintenance

 At the end of the season, the leaves will die back, and the plant will go dormant over the winter.
 There is really nothing to do to it over the winter.
+Mulch is recommended in colder zones 5 through to 7.
+Leave foliage for winter interest.
+In colder regions also protect container plants from prolonged freezing.

 In early spring, remove the leaves and cut back the dead stems to ground level.
 This will provide a tidy area as your Hakone grass emerges again in the spring.